marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Connection ID supplied by the server as the Destination Connection ID for subsequent packets.

-If the client received a Retry packet from the server and sends an Initial packet in response, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.
-Changing Destination Connection ID also results in a change to the keys used to protect the Initial packet.
-It also sets the Token field to the token provided in the Retry.

-The first Initial packet contains a packet number of 0.
-Each packet sent after the Initial packet is associated with a packet number space and its packet number increases monotonically in that space, see ({{packet-numbers}}).

-The payload of an Initial packet conveys a CRYPTO_HS frame (or frames) containing a cryptographic handshake message.
-This CRYPTO_HS frame always begins at an offset of 0 (see {{handshake}}).
-The client's complete cryptographic handshake message MUST fit in a single packet (see
-{{handshake}}).

-The payload of a UDP datagram carrying the Initial packet MUST be expanded to at least 1200 octets (see {{packetization}}), by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a 0-RTT packet (see {{packet-coalesce}}).

-The client and server use the Initial packet type for any packet that contains an initial cryptographic handshake message.
-This includes all cases where a new packet containing the initial cryptographic message needs to be created, this includes the packets sent after receiving a Version Negotiation ({{packet-version}}) or Retry packet ({{packet-retry}}).

-When a server receives an Initial packet with an address validation token, it should attempt to validate it.
+When a server receives a Client Initial packet with an address validation token, it should attempt to validate it.
 If the token is invalid then it should be ignored.
 If the validation succeeds, the server should then allow future connection handshakes to proceed (see {{stateless-retry}}).

 ### Retry Packet {#packet-retry}

-A Retry packet uses long headers with a type value of 0x7E.
+A Retry packet uses long headers with a type value of 0x7D.
 It carries an address validation token created by the server.
 It is used by a server that wishes to perform a stateless retry (see {{stateless-retry}}).